Traditional French units of measurement: Volume – dry measures

+Weight

 Charlemagne's system had 12 onces (ounces) to the livre (pound).

-Between 1076 and 1093 King Philip I instituted a system of poids de marc (mark weight) used for minting coin, with 8 onces to a marc.
+Between 1076 and 1093 Philip I (1052–1108) instituted a system of poids de marc (mark weight) used for minting coin, with 8 onces to a marc.

-King Jean II constructed a new standard of measures, including a livre actuelle ("current" pound, also known as a livre de poids de marc or "mark weight" pound) of 2 marcs, i.e. 16 onces.
+Jean II (1319–1364) constructed a new standard of measures, including a livre actuelle ("current" pound, also known as a livre de poids de marc or "mark weight" pound) of 2 marcs, i.e. 16 onces.

 The Charlemagne 12-ounce livre became known as the livre esterlin ("true" pound) in order to distinguish it.

 ″Esterlin″ was an Old French word (ca. 1190, Anglo-Norman dialect) that referred to Scottish coin (sterling, or ″denier″).
 As references cited later on this page show, its application changed over time in accordance with the changing historical context, though it is not current in Modern French.

 The livre actuelle could be sub-divided into 2 demi-livres (half-pounds), 4 quarterons, or 8 demi-quarterons.

-Conversely, there were 100 livres in a quintal (c.f.
-English hundredweight).
+Conversely, there were 100 livres in a quintal (cf. English hundredweight).

-The fractional parts of an once had different names in Apothecary measure (used in medicine) and measure of precious metals, but the fractional ratios were themselves the same: 1 once was 8 drachme (Apothecary, c.f.
-English dram) or gros; 1 drachme/gros was 3 scruples (Apothecary, c.f.
-English scruple) or deniers, and 1 scruple/denier was 24 grains.
+The fractional parts of an once had different names in Apothecary measure (used in medicine) and measure of precious metals, but the fractional ratios were themselves the same: 1 once was 8 drachme (Apothecary, cf. English dram) or gros; 1 drachme/gros was 3 scruples (Apothecary, cf. English scruple) or deniers, and 1 scruple/denier was 24 grains.

 This makes 384 deniers in a livre in weight measure, which contrasts with the old monetary livre in France which was divided into 240 deniers.

 Jean II's standards are preserved in the Conservatoire Nationale des Arts et Métiers, which also holds a set of later-still physical standards from the 15th century, the so-called pile de Charlemagne.

 This pile defined the weight of 50 marcs, i.e. 400 onces, and thus 25 livres actuelles, or 331/3 livres esterlins.

 It had been kept in the royal palaces originally.

-In 1540 King François I had transferred it to the Cour des monnaies, where it had been held in a cabinet with three locks, whose keys had been held separately by the president of the Cour, one of its counsellors, and a clerk.
+In 1540 François I (1494–1547) had transferred it to the Cour des monnaies, where it had been held in a cabinet with three locks, whose keys had been held separately by the president of the Cour, one of its counsellors, and a clerk.

 The thirteen individual pieces that made up the Parisian pile de Charlemagne comprised an outer containing cylinder nominally weighing 20 marcs, and a set of hollow nesting cups within, topped with a filled weight as the smallest piece.